 The window for submissions is now open.

-Awards Ceremony will be held Thursday, June 10, 2021 at 4pm.
-The location to be determined.
+Awards Ceremony location and time to be determined in October 2021.
 The awards ceremony will be for 2020 AND 2021 winners!

 This year’s categories are: